 There are many CCBs, and some may be more likely to affect sexual function than others.

-Depending on your condition, there may be other medicines that can manage your medical symptoms without affecting sexual function.
+Depending on your condition, there may be other medications that can manage your medical symptoms without affecting sexual function.
 For example, ACE inhibitors can sometimes be used in place of CCBs.

-This involves maintaining your current level of CCB while adding a second medicine to offset the sexual side effects.
-This option is generally less desirable since antidotes frequently have their own side effects and may adversely interact with the primary medicine you are taking.
+This involves maintaining your current level of CCB while adding a second medication to offset the sexual side effects.
+This option is generally less desirable since antidotes frequently have their own side effects and may adversely interact with the primary medication you are taking.
 Drugs that may be prescribed as antidotes include:

 The efficacy of herbal supplements to treat the sexual side effects of CCBs is not clear.
-Care should also be taken with herbal products because, unlike medicines, they are not strictly regulated.
-It is very important to talk to your doctor before using herbal supplements.
-Yohimbine, a supplement sometimes used to treat sexual side effects, should not be used by people with high blood pressure or those who are taking medicines such as CCBs for high blood pressure.
+Care should also be taken with herbal products because, unlike medications, they are not strictly regulated.
+It is important to talk to your doctor before using herbal supplements.
+Yohimbine, a supplement sometimes used to treat sexual side effects, should not be used by people with high blood pressure or those who are taking medications such as CCBs for high blood pressure.